robertdadamo/data.table/README.md

 # data.table

-This repo contains the Jupyter R notebook and images for the 2019-03-12 Fort Collins Data Science Meetup presentation on the R data.table package.
+This repo contains the Jupyter R notebook and related files for my Fort Collins Data Science Meetup presentation about the R data.table package.